-Baseline maternal and infant characteristics are summarised in Table 1, detailed for the overall sample and by season of conception.
-There was no difference in maternal age, gestational age, maternal BMI or infant sex by season of conception.
-Infants conceived in the dry season were approximately 0.5 months younger at their DNA blood draw than those conceived in the rainy season.
-Women conceiving in the rainy season had higher levels of folate, B2, betaine, cysteine and SAM:SAH, and lower levels of DMG, PLP and Hcy amongst compared to those conceiving in the dry season.
-There were higher scores for PC1 and PC3 and lower scores for PC4 in the rainy season.
+by SoC.
+Infants conceived in the dry season were $\sim 0.5$ mo younger at their DNA blood draw than were those conceived in the rainy season.
+Women conceiving in the rainy season had higher concentrations of folate, vitamin B-2, betaine, cysteine, and SAM:SAH, and lower concentrations of DMG, PLP, and Hcy than did those conceiving in the dry season.
+There were higher scores for PC1 and PC3, and lower scores for PC4 in the rainy season.
 We provide a detailed breakdown of the nutritional status of the population, stratified by season, in Table 2.
-Almost all women were deficient in B2, over 40% had low PLP status, approximately 30% and 20% had low concentrations of betaine and choline respectively, 13% were folate deficient and participants were replete in methionine and cysteine.
-There was evidence to suggest that a greater proportion of women were folate deficient in the dry season, and that a higher proportion had low PLP concentration in the rainy season.
+Almost all women were deficient in vitamin B-2, >40% had low PLP status, $\sim$ 30% and 20% had low concentrations of betaine and choline respectively, 13% were folate-deficient, and participants were replete in methionine and cysteine.
+There was evidence to suggest that a greater proportion of women were folate-deficient in the dry season and that a higher proportion had low PLP concentrations in the rainy season.

-The crude association between mean total CpG methylation (z-scores) and each exposure (season of conception, nutritional biomarkers and PCs) is shown in Table 3.
-Total mean methylation across the 50 CpG sites was 0.26 z-scores higher in the rainy season compared to the dry season (95% CI: 0.07, 0.45; p=0.008).
-The SAM:SAH ratio was positively associated with methylation and there was weak evidence to suggest that Hcy was inversely associated.
-Amongst the PCs only PC1 was positively associated with methylation.
+The crude association between mean total CpG methylation (z scores) and each exposure (SoC, nutritional biomarkers and PCs) is shown in Table 3.
+Total mean methylation across the 50 CpG sites was 0.26 z scores higher in the rainy season than in the dry season (95% CI: 0.07, 0.45; P = 0.008).
+The SAM:SAH ratio was positively associated with methylation, and there was weak evidence to suggest that Hcy was inversely associated.
+Among the PCs, only PC1 was positively associated with methylation.

-To justify stratified analyses we first tested whether there was any interaction between the effect of the exposure on total mean methylation by season of conception (Table 3).
-There was some evidence of an interaction with season of conception for plasma folate, choline and homocysteine (p-value for interaction=0.019, 0.030 and 0.030 respectively).
+To justify stratified analyses, we first tested whether there was any interaction between the effect of the exposure on total mean methylation by SoC (Table 3).
+There was some evidence of an interaction with SoC for plasma folate, choline, and homocysteine (P value for interaction = 0.019, 0.030, and 0.030, respectively).
 There was no evidence of an interaction with season for any of the other biomarkers, and overall effect sizes remained small.
-For the PCs, only PC1 showed a different pattern of association with methylation by season (p value for interaction=0.002).
+For the PCs, only PC1 showed a different pattern of association with methylation by season (P value for interaction = 0.002).